tweag/topiary/README.md

 the [Tree-sitter] ecosystem.
 It is named after the art of clipping or trimming trees into fantastic shapes.

+## Motivation

+The style in which code is written has, historically, been mostly left to personal choice.
+Of course, this is subjective by definition and has led to many wasted hours reviewing formatting choices, rather than the code itself.
+Prescribed style guides were an early solution to this, spawning tools that lint a developer's formatting and ultimately leading to automatic formatters.
+The latter were popularised by [`gofmt`][gofmt], whose developers had the insight that "good enough" uniform formatting, imposed on a codebase, with no scope for subjective adjustment, largely resolves these problems.

+Topiary follows this trend by aspiring to be a "universal formatter engine", which allows developers to not only automatically format their codebases with a uniform style, but to define that style for new languages using a [simple DSL][tree-sitter-query].
+This allows for the rapid prototyping of formatters, providing a [Tree-sitter grammar][tree-sitter-parsers] is defined for that language.

 ## Getting Started

 ### Installing